djangocon/2019.djangocon.eu/hugo_site/content/cfp.md

 ## Topics 📚

 *   Django internals and challenges in modern web development.
-*   Wild ideas, clever hacks, unsuspected use cases.
+*   Wild ideas, clever hacks, surprising or cool use cases.
 *   Improving Django and Python developers’ lives.
 *   Pushing Django to its limits
 *   Fundamentals, in a modern light.